Apply Now | Eligibility and Process | Categories of Support | Committee

 The Discovery Grant program is one of the primary ways Vanderbilt invests in advancing core disciplines, thereby strengthening the scholarly profile of the university.
 The program is designed to serve as a catalyst to significant external funding sources -- supporting new ideas, cutting-edge research and the development of infrastructure.
 The Discovery Grant program provides a springboard to make possible external grants that will be more attractive to large federal funding agencies such as the NSF, NIH, DoD, etc. All full-time, VU-employed (Provost-reporting) faculty are eligible.

 - All full-time, VU-employed (Provost-reporting) faculty are eligible.

 - Demonstrate an ability to attract new external funding.

 - VUMC-employed faculty may collaborate but funds will only be distributed to the VU principal investigator.

-- Proposals that advance research in areas related to race, diversity and inclusivity are welcome.
+- Proposals that advance research in areas related to race, diversity and inclusivity are invited.

 - Proposals involving graduate students are encouraged.